ovh/perl-ovh/README.md

 This wrapper uses standard Perl tools, so you should feel at home with it.

-You've developed a new cool feature ?
-Fixed an annoying bug ?
-We'd be happy to hear from you !
-See [CONTRIBUTING.md](https://github.com/ovh/perl-ovh/blob/master/CONTRIBUTING.md) for more informations
+You've developed a new cool feature?
+Fixed an annoying bug?
+We'd be happy to hear from you!
+See [CONTRIBUTING.md](https://github.com/ovh/perl-ovh/blob/master/CONTRIBUTING.md) for more information.

 ## Supported APIs

-### OVH Europe
+### OVHcloud Europe

 - **Documentation**: https://eu.api.ovh.com/
 - **Community support**: api-subscribe@ml.ovh.net